Standard Door Sizes for Interior and Exterior Doors

 Pet Door Sizes

 Not all pet doors are made equally.
-Typically, the most common animals that homeowners get pet doors for are cats and dogs.
+The most common animals that homeowners get pet doors for are cats and dogs.
 While cats are smaller breed animals, dogs can range from small to extra large.
 The standard door size for cats has a width and height of 5 to 12 inches.
 For dogs, the standard size can range from 6 inches wide to 12 inches tall for smaller breeds to 15 inches wide to 30 inches tall for extra-large breeds.
 Their thickness can range from 1 3/4 inches to 2 inches.
 The average cost to install pet doors is $100 to $500.

 Storm Doors

 The weather can be unforgiving to your primary door.
 Storm doors help protect it from rain, snow, and the sun.
 Plus, it lets you bring more natural light into your living space.
 Since they’re created to go in front of your primary door, they're similar in size.
 The standard size of a storm door is 32 to 36 inches wide and 74 to 81 inches high.
-They also need a mounting surface with a width and a thickness of one inch.
+They also need a mounting surface with a width and thickness of 1 inch.

 Screen Doors